Auth - Standalone Integration Guide

 5. Organization backend listens to Deposit Updates Webhook

-The Organization should handle webhook calls sent by the Connect backend to track deposit updates, such as connect.deposit.initiated
+The Organization should handle webhook calls sent by the Connect backend to track deposit and withdrawal updates.
+Full list of Deposit events:

 The Organization should validate the jwt